Devta

 This is where it all begins - and it starts with something most people wouldn't expect.

-The agent goes straight to your home feed and starts finding posts worth engaging with.
+By default the agent goes straight to your home feed and starts finding posts worth engaging with.
 It doesn't just stay in the same two or three subreddits every session - it tries different communities each time, which means your presence slowly spreads across new spaces rather than being confined to the same places over and over.
+If you'd rather stay focused, the Ready to Run modal has a Topic field where you can drop a theme - "side hustles", "AI in trading", "Amazon PPC" - and the agent will search Reddit for posts in that direction instead of browsing your feed.

 What makes it feel human is how it varies across comments in the same session.
 It keeps track of what it has already written and deliberately comes at each new post from a different angle - different energy, length, or entry point.
 So across ten comments in a single session, you get range.
 Not the same voice hitting the same note over and over.